 I then went to an English School in Chile that turned into a month’s love affair with the school, kids and the country.
 I taught locals of all ages English in a relaxed setting, which usually involved eating, drinking and laughing.

 Next was a hostel in Peru where I spent Christmas with travellers from all over the globe.
-Then onto an Orphanage in the North of Peru which proved challenging and emotional to see so many kids without families.
+Then onto a children’s charity in the North of Peru which proved challenging and emotional to see so many kids without families.

 And finally, onto the mountains of Ecuador to work in a guesthouse helping with their social media.
 This was a big one for me – I ended up staying for a good 5 weeks and it is where I set up my blog.